huntdatacenter/docs/docs/administer-science/get-going/lab.md

 ### 5. Prepare your lab order

-- Download the "[Lab order](/administer-science/agreements/downloads/#lab-order)" on your local machine (right click on the link and select "Save Link As...")
+- Download the "[Lab order](/administer-science/agreements/downloads/#lab-order)" on your local computer (right click on the link and select "Save Link As...")
-- Open the PDF on your local machine and either (i) print and complete the fields by hand or (i) open in an PDF-editor and complete the fields digitally.
+- Open the PDF on your local computer and either (i) print and complete the fields by hand or (i) open in an PDF-editor and complete the fields digitally.
 Field descriptions are included in the "Clarification of the form fields" under the link above.
 - Add your own signature and the signature of the lab leader.

 ### 6. Place your lab order